AppSolves/SmartSweep-Precision/README.md

 If you have ideas for improvements or new features, feel free to contribute to the project.
 Fork the repository, make your changes, and submit a pull request.

 ## Credits 🙏
-This project was developed by [AppSolves](https://github.com/AppSolves).
+This project was developed and is maintained by [AppSolves](https://github.com/AppSolves).
 Special thanks to the open-source community for their contributions and support.

 **Website**: [https://appsolves.dev](https://appsolves.dev)